unm-historiography/metahistory/essays/thematic/eurocentrism.md

 {% include figure.html
   class="img-center"
   width="63%"
   caption="England and France 'carve' pieces of the globe to serve themselves.
-These type of cartoons depict a clear image of Eurocentric behavior in history.
-Click the 'source' link for an informative video on Eurocentrism's development." image-url="carvingeuro.jpg" source-url="https://youtu.be/GI8k9_jiINM"
+These types of cartoons depict a clear image of Eurocentric behavior in history. **Click the 'source' link for an informative video on Eurocentrism's development**." image-url="carvingeuro.jpg" source-url="https://youtu.be/GI8k9_jiINM"
 %}